 Congressional and Legislative

 Colorado’s congressional lines are drawn by the Colorado Independent Congressional Redistricting Commission and state legislative districts are drawn by the Colorado Independent Legislative Redistricting Commission.
-The Commissions have the same selection method and procedures.
+The Commissions have the same selection method and procedures except for certain redistricting deadlines.

 Three retired judges of different parties first randomly choose 300 commission applications from each of the two largest political parties and 450 from those unaffiliated with either of the major two parties, then the judges choose 50 applicants from each of the three pools on the basis of merit, and finally they appoint two people by lot from each of the three pools to the Commission.
 Majority and minority leaders in the House and Senate then each create a pool of ten people associated with the largest two parties from the remaining applications.
 The three judges name to the Commission one person from each legislative leader’s pool and two from the remaining pool of unaffiliated applicants.
 Commissioners must be electors in the state who voted in the previous two general elections in Colorado.
 They must be registered to vote with the same political party or unaffiliated for the past five or more years.
 No one person can serve on both Commissions.
 For five years prior to the appointment, a Commissioner must not have been a candidate for the State General Assembly, and for three years prior, must not have been involved in partisan politics.

-The Supreme Court shall approve a plan for the redrawing of congressional districts no later than December 15 of the redistricting year.
+The Supreme Court shall approve a plan for the redrawing of congressional districts no later than December 15 of the redistricting year, and for the redrawing of legislative districts no later than December 29 of the redistricting year.

 Source: Colo.
 Const. art.
 V, §§ 44-48.3.